Konloch/Jaxon/README.md

   + You can find this class by going into Windows/kernel/Kernel.java & Linux/kernel/Kernel.java
 + The templates contain the entire standard library, edit these as much as you want
   + One benefit is you are not restricted by the concept of precompiled libraries, you are always provided the source unless you are invoking a DLL

+## Jaxon Templates
+   + `Console` - Cross-platform minified template for printing to console.
+        + **Note** This template contains the in-development runtime library.
+        + This version is considered the most 'cutting edge' and will contain the most complete runtime API.
+        + The graphical template is currently paused until the runtime has been ironed out more.
+   + `Graphical` - Cross-platform template for windowed graphical applications.
+        + This contains an early proof of concept for shared windowing between Linux and Windows.
+        + The runtime is outdated and won't be updated until we support windowing on the runtime officially.
+   + `ATmega` - ARM7 ATmega embedded controller template.
+        + **Note** This template is currently having build issues.
+   + `Operating-System` - 32bit / 64bit template for operating system.
+        + This runtime is also outdated and won't be updated for quite some time.
+            + A modified and minified version will be added as we won't need to support the concept of cross-platform runtimes.

 ## Jaxon Command Line
 + `template` - Create a new template in the current directory